Pattern-preserving optimal control problems with increasing time horizon: Applications and examples

 { \begin{prop}[Optimal non-pharmaceutical intervention] Given $x_0=(s_0,i_0)\in \cB$ and $T\in [0,\infty]$, let us consider the optimal control problem $\cF_T$ composed by \begin{enumerate}[leftmargin=*,label=(\alph*)] \item the SIR state-equation~\eqref{eq:SIR2} with $v\equiv 0$, \item the cost functional $J_T$ given in~\eqref{eq:CostSIR} with $\lambda_i=0$, to be minimized over the control space $\cU=L^\infty((0,\infty),U)$ with $U=[\beta_\star,\beta]$ and state space $\cX=W^{1,1}_\loc([0,\infty),\R^2)$, \item the state-constraint~\eqref{eq:ConstraintSIR}. \end{enumerate} Then, for any finite $T>0$ large enough, any optimal control $b_T:(0,\infty)\to [\beta_\star,\beta]$ of $\cF_T$ is of the form

 for some $0\leq \tau_1^T\leq\tau_2^T\leq\tau_3^T\le T$.
-The infinite-horizon problem ($T=\infty$) admits an optimal control of the same structure, with $\tau_3^\infty<\infty$. \end{prop}
+The infinite-horizon problem (\,$T=\infty$) admits an optimal control of the same structure, with $\tau_3^\infty<\infty$. \end{prop}

 Again, the finite-horizon case $T>0$ is obtained by applying the Pontryagin's principle (see~\cite{FreddiGoreac23}).
-Since, for initial conditions $x_0\in \cB$, Assumption~\ref{ass:globalexistence} holds and all the other hypotheses of Theorem~\ref{thm:MainTheorem} are satisfied, the infinite-horizon case directly follows by Corollary~\ref{cor:StateConstrPatternPReserving}.
+Since, for initial conditions $x_0\in \cB$, all the hypotheses of Theorem~\ref{MT:StateConstrPatternPReserving2} are satisfied, the infinite-horizon case directly follows.
 The finiteness of $\tau_3^\infty$ is proven in~\cite[Theorem 9.9]{FreddiGoreac23} to which we refer for the details and for an alternative and more ad-hoc proof. }